Now taking consultations for surgery in 2026

 Can You Combine a Breast Lift with Augmentation?

 Yes!
-If you’re dealing with sagging breasts but also want to increase breast size, combining a breast lift with augmentation is the solution.
-This combination is ideal for women who have experienced significant changes in breast shape and size due to pregnancy, weight fluctuations, or ageing.
+If you’re dealing with breast ptosis but also want to increase breast size, combining a breast lift with augmentation is the solution.
+This combination may be suitable for individuals who have experienced noticeable changes in breast shape or size due to pregnancy, weight fluctuations, or ageing.

 However, combining procedures may increase the risk of possible complications, so a thorough consultation with your surgeon is essential.